-Academy Sports and Outdoors, Inc. has requested confidential treatment of this registration statement pursuant to Rule 83 of the Securities and Exchange Commission.

-The Offering

-Common stock offered by the selling stockholders shares.

-Option to purchase additional shares of common

-stock

-The selling stockholders have granted the underwriters a 30-day option from the date of this prospectus to purchase up to additional shares of our common stock at the public offering price, less underwriting discounts and commissions.

-Common stock outstanding

-90,936,907 shares (as of January 2, 2021).

-Use of proceeds

-We will not receive any proceeds from the sale of shares being sold in this offering including from any exercise by the underwriters of their option to purchase additional shares.
+The Offering Common stock offered by the selling stockholders 12,000,000 shares.
+Option to purchase additional shares of common stock The selling stockholders have granted the underwriters a 30-day option from the date of this prospectus to purchase up to 1,800,000 additional shares of our common stock at the public offering price, less underwriting discounts and commissions.
+Common stock outstanding 90,936,907 shares (as of January 2, 2021).
+Use of proceeds We will not receive any proceeds from the sale of shares being sold in this offering including from any exercise by the underwriters of their option to purchase additional shares.
 The selling stockholders will receive all of the net proceeds and bear all commissions and discounts, if any, from the sale of our common stock pursuant to this prospectus.
 See "Use of Proceeds" and "Selling Stockholders."
 The selling stockholders will bear the underwriting commissions and discounts, if any, attributable to their sale of our common stock, and expenses incurred by the selling shareholders for brokerage, accounting, tax or legal services or any other expenses incurred by the selling shareholders.
 We will bear all other costs, fees and expenses incurred in effecting the registration of the shares covered by this prospectus, including, without limitation, all registration and filing fees, and fees and expenses of our counsel and one counsel for the selling stockholders and our independent registered public accountants.

-Conflicts of Interest

-Affiliates of KKR beneficially own in excess of 10% of our issued and outstanding common stock.
-Because KKR Capital Markets LLC, an affiliate of KKR, is an underwriter in this offering and its affiliates own in excess of 10% of our issued and outstanding common stock, KKR Capital Markets LLC is deemed to have a "conflict of interest" under Rule 5121, or Rule 5121, of the Financial Industry Regulatory Authority, Inc., or FINRA.
+Conflicts of Interest The KKR Stockholders beneficially own in excess of 10% of our issued and outstanding common stock and will be selling stockholders in this offering and, as such, will receive in excess of 5% of the net proceeds of the offering.
+Because KKR Capital Markets LLC, an affiliate of the KKR Stockholders, is an underwriter in this offering, KKR Capital Markets LLC is deemed to have a "conflict of interest" under Rule 5121, or Rule 5121, of the Financial Industry Regulatory Authority, Inc., or FINRA.
 Accordingly, this offering is being made in compliance with the requirements of Rule 5121.
 Pursuant to that rule, the appointment of a "qualified independent underwriter" is not required in connection with this offering, because a bona fide public market exists in the shares, as that term is defined in Rule 5121.
-See "Underwriting (Conflicts of Interest)."

-Controlled company

-After the completion of this offering, KKR Stockholders will collectively beneficially own approximately % of the voting power of our common stock.
+See "Principal and Selling Stockholders" and "Underwriting (Conflicts of Interest)."
+Controlled company After the completion of this offering, KKR Stockholders will collectively beneficially own approximately 56% of the voting power of our common stock.
 We currently intend to avail ourselves of the controlled company exemption under the corporate governance standards of Nasdaq.

-Academy Sports and Outdoors, Inc. has requested confidential treatment of this registration statement pursuant to Rule 83 of the Securities and Exchange Commission.

 Dividend policy We have no current plans to pay dividends on our common stock.
 Any decision to declare and pay dividends in the future will be made at the sole discretion of our board of directors and will depend on, among other things, our results of operations, cash requirements, financial condition, legal, tax, regulatory and contractual restrictions, including restrictions in the agreements governing our indebtedness, and other factors that our board of directors may deem relevant.
 See "Dividend Policy."

-Risk factorsInvesting in shares of our common stock involves a high degree of risk.
-See "Risk Factors"

-for a discussion of factors you should carefully consider before investing in shares of our common stock.

-Material U.S. federal income and estate tax consequences to non-U.S. holders

-For a discussion of certain U.S. federal income and estate tax consequences that may be relevant to non-U.S. stockholders, see "Material U.S. Federal Income and Estate Tax

-Consequences to Non-U.S. Holders."

-Nasdaq trading symbol
+Risk factors Investing in shares of our common stock involves a high degree of risk.
+See "Risk Factors" for a discussion of factors you should carefully consider before investing in shares of our common stock.
+Material U.S. federal income and estate tax consequences to non-U.S. holders For a discussion of certain U.S. federal income and estate tax consequences that may be relevant to non-U.S. stockholders, see "Material U.S. Federal Income and Estate Tax Consequences to Non-U.S. Holders."
+Nasdaq trading symbol "ASO."

-"ASO."